-Under general supervision, the Assistant Professor, ITE (Networking Systems Technology) will develop, prepare and teach a variety of networking concepts consisting of teaching assignments, which may include computer repair, Windows Server, Linux and Cisco Networking Academy courses, as well as other subject areas.
-Teaching courses in the Bachelor of Applied Science (B.A.S.) in Information Systems Technology may also be required.
-Faculty may be assigned to SF’s Northwest campus or housed at any of the College’s six educational centers.
-Course offerings within ITE may be taught during the day, evening, or online, as well as taught using other distance learning formats.
-SF’s full-time ITE faculty have a primary nine (9) month contract based on teaching 15 credit hours in the fall and 15 credit hours in the spring; summer teaching opportunities may be available for additional compensation based upon departmental need.
+This individual will develop, prepare and teach a variety of networking concepts, and teaching assignments may include computer repair, Windows Server, Linux and Cisco Networking Academy courses, as well as other subject areas.
+Teaching upper-division courses in the Bachelor of Applied Science (B.A.S.) in Information Systems Technology may also be required.
+The position is currently assigned to SF’s Northwest Campus but will likely be shifted to the Blount Campus in downtown Gainesville beginning in 2022.
+Course offerings within ITE may be taught face-to-face, online, or in other hybrid formats.
+Santa Fe’s full-time ITE faculty have a nine (9) month contract requiring a teaching load of 15 credit hours in the fall and 15 credit hours in the spring; summer teaching opportunities may be available for additional compensation based upon departmental need.

 Required: A Master’s degree in any of the following qualifying fields: Computer Science, Computer Engineering, Computer Education, Curriculum & Instruction, Decision & Information Technology, Educational Technology, Information Technology, Information Systems, Information Security or Information Assurance.
 Extensive working knowledge of networking is also required.
 (For detailed information regarding credentialing requirements for ITE, see page 39-43 of the Faculty Credentialing Manual.)

 Additional Requirements: A criminal background check will be conducted.

 Preferred: A doctorate in any one of the qualifying fields with an appropriate focus on networking.

 Ability to work successfully in a multi-cultural environment.